Parentage & Paternity Lawyer in Laguna Hills, CA

 If the wife is married at the time that a child is born and the husband is not sterile, the husband is deemed the father of the child unless a notice for blood tests is filed within two years of the child’s birth by any interested party.

-Establishing Paternity or Parentage
+How to Establish Paternity or Parentage

 There are several ways to establish paternity: